Managing risk when working from home

 Resources for employers

-Business Victoria has created a helpful template to help you get started on the type of hazards that need to be considered and made safe: Working from home safety and wellbeing checklist | Business Victoria
+Business Victoria has created a helpful template to help managing risk when working from home: Working from home safety and wellbeing checklist | Business Victoria

 It’s also important to set aside regular check in time with employees who are working from home.
 Managers or supervisors may not have regular face to face contact with these individuals which can make it much more difficult to know when something isn’t quite right and when to provide further support.
 So make it a date!